 Your property agent will wish to be informed of your solicitor's details (be sure the conveyancers are on the lender’s approved list).
 Call up Bank of Ireland or your broker and finish off any appropriate documentation.
 Bank of Ireland will appoint a valuer who will get in contact with the selling agent or vendor to schedule an appointment.
 Once carried out (assuming no problems) it takes on average a week to get a mortgage offer.
 Bank of Ireland will issue the offer to you and your solicitors.
 The transaction will then take it’s course according the nature and complexity of the conveyancing in Holland Park.

-Yesterday I discovered that there is a flying freehold issue on a property I put an offer in last month in what was supposed to be a quick, no chain conveyancing.
-Holland Park is where the house is located.
+Yesterday I discovered that there is a flying freehold issue on a house I have offered on two weeks back in what should have been a quick, no chain conveyancing.
+Holland Park is the location of the property.
 Can you shed any light on this issue?

-Flying freeholds in Holland Park are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Holland Park you must be sure that your lawyer goes through the deeds very carefully.
+Flying freeholds in Holland Park are rare but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Holland Park you would need to get your solicitor to go through the deeds very carefully.
 Your lender may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Holland Park may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold residence.